billkarsh/SpikeGLX/Markdown/Slot_Help.md

 The probe table is on the `Devices tab` of the main `Configure Acquisition` dialog.

-Each row is a (slot, port, dock) address where you can plug in a probe.
+Each row is a (slot, port, dock) address where you can plug in a probe, or assign a SIM probe (any previously recorded imec bin/meta file pair).

 Plug probes into one or more of these locations and then check the `Enable` box for each probe you want to run.